KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

 * **Focus:** Manual and energetic Seals that align the practitioner's Resonance with the Heavenly currents.

-* **Function:** They serve as living boundaries that both channel and protect power, embodying the non-duality of Key and Seal.
+* **Function:** They serve as living boundaries that both channel and protect power, embodying the lawful complementarity of Key and Seal.

 ### 4. The Egyptian Ankh and Shen Ring